gautamdhameja/substrate-account-filter/readme.md

 When the node starts, only the account ids added in the genesis config of this module will be able to send extrinsics to the runtime.
 This means that you **should not leave the genesis config empty** or else no one will be able to submit any extrinsics.

-New `AccountId`s can be added to the whitelist by calling the pallet's `add_account` function using `root` key as origin.
+New `AccountId`s can be added to the allow-list by calling the pallet's `add_account` function using `root` key as origin.

 ## Sample